ms-iot/ros_simulation_lab/Linux.md

 * Run and observe the autonomous racecar simulation locally.

-* Deploy and register a ROS on Windows GPU optimized virtual machine on Azure.
+* Deploy and register a ROS on Linux virtual machine on Azure.

 * Integrate a GitHub project with Azure Pipelines.